ericnormand/squarepeg/README.md

 :s is primarily used by the mkseq combinator to collect return values of its subrules.

-*NOTE*: This may or may not change in a future version.
-The current functionality is somewhat confusing and does not always yield expected results.

 ###Failure

 Failure is a map with two values, :fail and :m, which are mapped to